Reverend Rob Renfroe

 “They processed through the streets of St. Augustine, and the cannon fired from the fort,” said Prof. J. Michael Francis of the University of South Florida at St. Petersburg, who discovered the document.
 The ancient records named “San Patricio” as “the protector” of the area’s maize fields.
 “So here you have this Irish saint who becomes the patron protector of a New World crop, corn, in a Spanish garrison settlement,” he said.

 This strange twist in the story and celebration of St. Patrick, a fifth century holy man, is really not that surprising.
 His memory is invoked all around the globe.
 On March 17, the patron saint of Ireland is celebrated in parades and festivals in surprising places such as Argentina, India, Japan, Singapore, Spain, Turkey, and the West Indies.

 Although the celebration was launched by Irish people scattered all around the world to remember their Celtic heritage, now even non-Irish people claim to be “Irish for a day” – even if it is only a fun excuse to eat corned beef and cabbage, wear green, and order a Guinness.
 The vast majority of those celebrating have no idea who St. Patrick was or what he did.
 That is a pity.

 Historians are constantly attempting to set the record straight.
 After all, Patrick was not Irish (born in Britain of a Romanized family).
 He was never canonized as a saint by the Catholic Church.
 Interestingly, there are two St. Patrick’s Cathedrals in Armagh, Ireland – one Catholic and one Protestant.
-Remarkably, Saint Patrick’s Cathedral in Dublin is both Catholic and Protestant.
+Remarkably, Saint Patrick’s Cathedral in Dublin is connected to the Church of Ireland, but has both Catholic and Protestant clergy.

 The legacy of Ireland’s patron saint blurs a lot of lines – but, he is notably worth celebrating.